-The home located at 93 Palm Avenue is not a noteworthy example of the Mediterranean Revival style as it lacks the architectural detailing, massing and proportioning characteristic of this celebrated style.
+While the home located at 93 Palm Avenue is indicative of 1920s residential architecture in Miami Beach, it is not a noteworthy example of the Mediterranean Revival style as it lacks the architectural detailing, massing and proportioning characteristic of this celebrated style.
 Additionally, no architect is listed on the building card and staff has not been able to locate any information indicating that the home was designed by an architect.
 Further, the home has been altered including the elimination of several of the more significant architectural details as noted in the preceding section of this evaluation.
 The most notable aspect of the home is the fact that Al Capone maintained a residence here from 1928 until his death in 1947.

 In addition to a lack of architectural merits, staff has concerns relative to the vulnerability of the home with respect to impacts from climate change and sea level rise.
 Staff has visited the site and observed that the property to the east has a significantly higher yard elevation.
-It is also noted that the property to the west (currently a vacant lot) will likely be developed with at least the minimum required yard elevation of 6.56' NGVD.
+It is also important to note that when the property to the west (currently a vacant lot) is developed, a minimum yard elevation of 6.56' NGVD will be required.
 This will result in both neighboring properties having a yard elevation slightly above the existing first floor level of 93 Palm Avenue.
 Further, it is important to note that within this area of the City, new habitable floor area is required to be constructed at a minimum of 10.0' NGVD, approximately 3'-6" above the current first floor level.
 Maintaining the home at its current elevation will undoubtedly have ramifications in the near future.

 Finally, staff does not believe that the association with Al Capone warrants the historical designation of this otherwise unremarkable example of a 1920s single-family home.
-For the reasons outlined above, staff does not recommend that the Historic Preservation Board direct staff to prepare a Designation Report for local individual designation as an historic site of this single-family home.
+Further, while the developer, Clarence Busch, was an important figure in the City's development history, his association with 93 Palm Avenue is limited to the development of the property with a home to be sold to another owner.
+For the reasons outlined above, staff does not recommend that the Historic Preservation Board transmit the proposed historic site designation of 93 Palm Avenue to the Planning Board and City Commission.